Disease and Culture

 The research poster visually explores social and structural determinants of Oral Health in New Mexico.
 Our research group has collected CT imagery of 350 anonymized forensic case decedents from the New Mexico Decedent Imagery Database (NMDID).
 Each decedent's next of kin provided contextual information about their gender, race, and socioeconomic status during childhood and adulthood.
 This research studied the correlations between these social variables and dental outcomes, hypothesizing that individuals who experienced social marginalization will show more signs of dental disease than those with more social privilege.

-Living With Leprosy: Psychological and Social Consequences of Stigma in India
+Living With Leprosy: Psychological and Social Consequences with Stigma in India

 The research poster on leprosy stigma visually explores the historical and contemporary issues of stigmatization surrounding leprosy.
 It presents findings on the social and psychological impacts of stereotypes and misconceptions, and highlights outdated laws that perpetuate discrimination.
 Overall, the poster advocates for reducing leprosy stigma and promoting a more inclusive and compassionate societal approach.